TodePond/TodePondDotCom/wikiblogarden/academia/style/zoom-out/readme.md

 Except, we won't do that.
 Instead, we'll zoom out again, and look at everything from a higher level.

 What's happened so far?
 I told you that we'd zoom in, then we zoomed out.
-I told you again that we'd zoom in, then we zoomed out again.
+I told you that we'd zoom in, then we zoomed out.

 Can you guess what's coming next?